EU-OSHA/oira.documentation/docs/install/index.rst

 Getting all components to work together seamlessly, spread over different (virtual) hosts, is not trivial, especially if the required configuration is kept is many differnt locations.
-Therefore, the production and staging installation of OiRA make use of the configuration- and deployment tool "batou".
+Therefore, the production and staging installation of OiRA make use of the configuration- and deployment tool `batou`_.
 This is described in :ref:`batou`.